-For users experiencing difficulty with the system recognizing their voice commands or numbers, the Uconnect[TM] Phone Voice Training feature may be used.
+For users experiencing difficulty with the system recognizing their voice commands or numbers, the UconnectTM Phone Voice Training feature may be used.
 To enter this training mode, follow one of the two following procedures:

-From outside the Uconnect $^{\mbox{\tiny TM}}$ Phone mode (e.g., from radio mode):
+From outside the UconnectTM Phone mode (e.g., from radio mode):

-- Press and hold the (WVR button for five seconds until the session begins, or, - Press the (Kyr button and say the "Setup, Voice Training" command.
+- Press and hold the ((FVR) button for five seconds until the session begins, or, - Press the ( YVR button and say the "Voice Training, System Training, or Start Voice Training" command.

-Repeat the words and phrases when prompted by the Uconnect[TM] Phone.
+You can either press the UconnectTM Phone button to restore the factory setting or repeat the words and phrases when prompted by the UconnectTM Phone.
 For best results, the Voice Training session should be completed when the vehicle is parked with the engine running, all windows closed, and the blower fan switched off.